 Great Wolf Lodge is the leader of the pack when it comes to indoor water park resorts in the U.S. and Canada.
-With the largest resort collection in North America (nearly 20 properties), the rustic-themed Great Wolf resorts can claim more pools, slides, lazy rivers, tipping buckets, and splash grounds than any other brand on the continent.
+With the largest resort collection in North America (there are nearly 20 Great Wolf Lodge locations), the rustic-themed Great Wolf resorts can claim more pools, slides, lazy rivers, tipping buckets, and splash grounds than any other brand on the continent.

 Most families come to Great Wolf for the indoor waterpark.
 Waterpark admission is included with the regular room rate for guests at all Great Wolf Lodge locations, and you can enjoy the waterpark as soon as you check in and through park closing the day you check out.
 At minimum, you get two days of waterpark fun for just one night’s stay.